Justin Bieber is thanking his haters.

 "I know they're going to come.
 I'm sitting here looking at my awards right now," she continued with a laugh.
 "I never stress it.
 I think of myself as 'I'll have a career long enough to get all those different awards.'"

 But the American Music Awards are all about performances, and Sunday's show was no exception.
-Taylor Swift and Carrie Underwood will perform.
+Taylor Swift performed on the three-hour program broadcast live on ABC, with Carrie Underwood set to follow.
 Justin Bieber will share the stage with Minaj.
 Ludacris and Chris Brown will perform with Swizz Beatz.
 And Stevie Wonder is set to provide the soundtrack for a tribute to the late Dick Clark.

 "I'm really going there to perform 'Freedom,'" Minaj said of her new single.
 "I'm very, very proud of the record and I'm happy that people are going to get to hear it.
 I'm performing a hip-hop song on the AMAs, and I think . that's just a big look for hip-hop."